220711-UTA-SH-JAA/Notes-and-Demos/Week5/README.md

 ### 33. What are the let and const keywords?

 ### 34. What are special about the let and const keywords?

+## Day 2:

+### Activities:

+Project 1

+### Questions:

+### 1. How is inheritance implemented in Javascript?

+### 2. How is encapsulation implemented in Javascript?

+### 3. How is polymorphism implemented in Javascript?

+### 4. How is abstraction implemented in Javascript?

+### 5. What is a Javascript module?

+### 6. How do you create a javascript module?

+### 7. What is a template literal?

+### 8. How do you use a template literal in Javascript?

+### 9. What is an Iterator in Javascript?

+### 10. What is a generator in javascript?

+### 11. What does it mean to be Iterable in Javascript?

+### 12. What is strict mode in Javascript?

+### 13. What are the different uses of the `this` keyword in Javascript?

+### 14. What is the DOM?

+### 15. How do we gain access to the dom in Javascript?

+### 16. Explain how you could select a specific element from the HTML page?

+### 17. Explain how you could select a group of elements from the HTML page?

+### 18. Explain a few ways you could traverse through the DOM tree?

+### 19. Exaplin how you can gain access to the head element of the HTML page?

+### 20. Explain how you can gain access to the body tag of the HTML page?

+### 21. Explain how you can create and place elements into the HTML page with Javascript?

+### 22. Exmplain how you can insert values into elements of an html page?